sdzx-1/troupe/README.md

 A complex protocol involving four actors has an additional selector to select the combined protocol to run.
 Here, we arbitrarily combine the pingpong protocol and the 2pc protocol.
-Note that the communication actors in pingpong and 2pc are different.
-Polysession supports this combination of different protocols, even if the protocols have different numbers of participants.
+Note that the communication actors in pingpong and 2pc are different. troupe supports this combination of different protocols, even if the protocols have different numbers of participants.

 ![random-pingpong-2pc](./data/random-pingpong-2cp.svg)